friends-of-tutorials/deployment-automation/README.md

-# A tutorial to securely transfer messages
+# A tutorial to securely and automatically deploy projects on production systems

-This is a tutorial to securely deploy projects on production systems.
+This is a tutorial to securely and automatically deploy projects on production systems.

 ## 0. Contents